Improving measurement error and representativeness in nonprobability surveys: Data analysis

 \subsection{Composite estimator from ABS and opt-in samples}

-We calculate the composite estimators $\hat{\mu}_{EV}$ and $\hat{\mu}_{comb}$ described in Section \ref{sec_comp}.
-For a fair comparison, for both the estimators we take the value of bias $\epsilon$ (in model \eqref{eq:model}) as defined in \eqref{eq:eps} in Section \ref{sec:mebc} and the values of $v_1, v_2$ as the estimated variances of $\hat{\mu}_{CLW}$ and $\hat{\mu}_{ps}$ (from \texttt{R} packages \texttt{nonprobsvy} and \texttt{survey} respectively).
-In Figure \ref{fig:comb} we plot the absolute difference of $\hat{\mu}_{comb}$ from benchmark in orange bars and that of $\hat{\mu}^{O_3}_{bc:CLW}$ in green bars, as in the earlier plot.
-Here we see that on an average the orange bars are lower than the green bars implying that the proposed composite estimator is even better than bias-corrected CLW estimator.
+We calculate the composite estimators $\hat{\mu}_{EV}$ and {$\tilde\mu_{comb}$} described in Section \ref{sec_comp}.
+For a fair comparison, for both the estimators we take the estimate of bias $\hat{\epsilon}$ as defined in \eqref{eq:eps} in Section \ref{sec_mebc}, and the values of $v_1, v_2$ as the estimated variances of $\hat{\mu}_{CLW}$ and $\hat{\mu}_{{cal}}$ (from \texttt{R} packages \texttt{nonprobsvy} and \texttt{survey} respectively). {We show two figures in this section -- Figure \ref{fig:comb} and \ref{fig:EV}.
+In the first one we compare proposed composite estimator ({$\tilde\mu_{comb}$}) with the bias-corrected estimator from the previous section ($\hat{\mu}^{O_3}_{bc:CLW}$).
+In the second one we compare our proposed composite estimator ({$\tilde\mu_{comb}$}) with the existing composite estimator $\hat{\mu}_{EV}$.} In Figure \ref{fig:comb}, we plot the {squared} differences of {$\tilde\mu_{comb}$} from benchmark in orange bars and that of $\hat{\mu}^{O_3}_{bc:CLW}$ in green bars (as in Figure \ref{fig:CLWbc}).
+In this plot we see that on an average the orange bars are lower in height than the green bars, implying that the proposed composite estimator is even better than bias-corrected IPW estimator.
+The highest value of orange bar in age group $18-29$ years is $6.182$.
+This is lower in comparison to the same for green bar, which is $8.315$ (as shown in Figure \ref{fig:CLWbc}).

-In Figure \ref{fig:EV}, we similarly compare $\hat{\mu}_{comb}$ and $\hat{\mu}_{EV}$ in terms of their absolute difference with benchmarks.
-Again, on an average, the absolute bias of $\hat{\mu}_{comb}$ (denoted in orange bars) is lower than that of $\hat{\mu}_{EV}$ (denoted in dark blue bars).
-We observe from the dotted line that the highest difference with benchmark is also lower for $\hat{\mu}_{comb}$ than $\hat{\mu}_{EV}$.
+In Figure \ref{fig:EV}, we similarly compare {$\tilde\mu_{comb}$} and $\hat{\mu}_{EV}$ in terms of their {squared} differences with benchmarks.
+Again, on an average, the values for {$\tilde\mu_{comb}$} (denoted in orange bars) are lower than that of $\hat{\mu}_{EV}$ (denoted in dark blue bars).
+We observe from the dotted lines that the highest {squared} difference with benchmark is also lower for {$\tilde\mu_{comb}$} than $\hat{\mu}_{EV}$ in age groups $18-29$ and $30-64$ years.
+However, in the $65+$ age group, the performance of {$\tilde\mu_{comb}$} and $\hat{\mu}_{EV}$ is similar.
 Hence, we conclude that our proposed composite estimator performs better than the earlier one in the literature.